thegamershollow/PyCraftLauncher/README.md

 # PyCraftLauncher

-A python based minecraft 1.2.5 launcher for MacOS X
+An offline only minecraft launcher for Java coded in python.